zmcddn/coding-interview-guide/README.md

        - How much RAM and how many machines
        - How much data stored on disk/ssd

-3. Design Goals (5 mins) - identify most important goals for the system:

-    - Latency vs Throughput
-    - Consistency vs Availability vs Scalability

-4. High Level Design (5-10 min) - discuss a very high level with the interviewer:
+3. High Level Design (5-10 min) - discuss a very high level with the interviewer:

-    - System components (load balancer, cache, database, etc)
+    - System components (load balancer, services, cache, database, etc)
     - Database schema
     - APIs for Read/Write scenarios for crucial components
-    - High level design for Read/Write scenario
+    - Request flow process (from client to database)

-5. Deep Dive (15-20 mins) - focus on any part of the component:
+4. Deep Dive (15-20 mins) - focus on any part of the component:

     - Scaling individual component
         - Availability, Consistency and Scale story for each component